 Winter visitor to wetlands throughout Ireland from October to April.

 Similar to Bewick's Swan, but larger, with longer neck.
 Yellow and black bill, with the yellow projecting below the nostril.

 Vocal bugling or honking.

-Aquatic vegetation, but they are increasingly being recorded grazing on grass in pasture and spilt grain, as well as potatoes from cultivated land.
+Aquatic vegetation, but they are commonly found grazing on agricultural grasslands and fields where there is spilled grain, as well as potatoes from cultivated land.